 - An integrated module

 The integrated module combines the converter charger and inverter into a single unit.
 If you have an old converter and want to upgrade it, the integrated module is a better choice.
-However, the standalone unit can work well if you’re going to add an inverter charger to an existing powerful charging system.
-Installation is easier in case the inverter also comes with an internal transfer switch.
+However, the standalone unit can work well if you add an inverter charger to an existing powerful charging system.
+Installation is easier if the inverter also comes with an internal transfer switch.

 RV inverters come in different sizes in terms of output watts.
 Since all electrical appliances have a corresponding amperage/wattage rating, you can easily choose an RV inverter that meets your energy needs.

-In most cases, you will find the rated watts on the device label or user manual.
-You can also determine wattage ratings from the amount of current a device draws at a specific voltage (i.e., 120v for solar power applications).
+You will usually find the rated watts on the device label or user manual.
+You can also determine wattage ratings from a device’s current at a specific voltage (i.e., 120v for solar power applications).
 For instance, if an appliance draws five amps at 120v, multiply the two to get its wattage rating.

 Watt = 120v x 5A = 600W

 To determine the proper inverter size for your needs, add the wattage ratings of all the devices you want to run via the inverter and choose an inverter rated higher than the total output wattage.
 Here’s a list of the average power consumption (wattage rating) of the most commonly used devices from our solar panels for the RV guide: